0xAX/linux-insides/Booting/linux-bootstrap-2.md

 First steps in the kernel setup
 --------------------------------------------------------------------------------

 We started to dive into linux kernel internals in the previous [part](linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
-We stopped at the first call of the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
-Here we will continue to research the kernel setup code and see what `protected mode` is, some preparation for the transition into it, the heap and console initialization, memory detection and much much more.
+We stopped at the first call to the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).

+In this part we will continue to research the kernel setup code and
+* see what `protected mode` is,
+* some preparation for the transition into it,
+* the heap and console initialization,
+* memory detection, cpu validation, keyboard initialization
+* and much much more.

 So, Let's go ahead.

 Protected mode
 --------------------------------------------------------------------------------

-Before we can move to the native Intel64 [Long mode](http://en.wikipedia.org/wiki/Long_mode), the kernel must switch the CPU into protected mode.
+Before we can move to the native Intel64 [Long Mode](http://en.wikipedia.org/wiki/Long_mode), the kernel must switch the CPU into protected mode.

 What is [protected mode](https://en.wikipedia.org/wiki/Protected_mode)?
 Protected mode was first added to the x86 architecture in 1982 and was the main mode of Intel processors from the [80286](http://en.wikipedia.org/wiki/Intel_80286) processor until Intel 64 and long mode came.
 The Main reason to move away from [real mode](http://wiki.osdev.org/Real_Mode) is that there is very limited access to the RAM.
 As you may remember from the previous part, there is only 2^20 bytes or 1 megabyte, sometimes even only 640 kilobytes of RAM available in real mode.

-Protected mode brought many changes, but the main one is the difference memory management.
-The 24-bit address bus was replaced with a 32-bit address bus.
-It allows access to 4 gigabytes of physical address space vs 1MB of real mode.
+Protected mode brought many changes, but the main one is the difference in memory management.
+The 20-bit address bus was replaced with a 32-bit address bus.
+It allows access to 4-gigabytes of physical address space vs 1MB of real mode.
 Also [paging](http://en.wikipedia.org/wiki/Paging) support was added, which you can read about in the next sections.

 Memory management in protected mode is divided into two, almost independent parts: